 *This article is sponsored by The Resurrection of Gavin Stone.

-The way the world sees the church is often tainted by the steady cycle of stereotypes perpetuated by pop culture, old traditions and even social media.
+The way the world sees Christian stereotypes is perpetuated by pop culture, old traditions and even social media.
 If I mention Ned Flanders, you know what I mean.

 From the world’s perspective, Christians are often seen as the out of touch neighbors who never sin but love to judge those who do.
 Now, to be fair, sometimes these stereotypes contain a kernel of truth, but I would argue that most of the truth is present only in small pockets of Christianity and not in the majority of believers practicing their faith.

 These popular stereotypes are teased out in The Resurrection of Gavin Stone, a new faith-based rom-com from producer Dallas Jenkins that releases this week in theaters.
 In it, Gavin Stone, played by actor Brett Dalton, is a washed up childhood celebrity who’s forced to return home and do community service.
 Not happy cleaning toilets, Stone decides to try out for the part of Jesus in the church’s passion play.
 He also falls for the play’s director, Kelly Richardson, played by Anjelah Johnson (you might remember her as Bon Qui Qui from Mad TV).
 With little church experience, Stone plays out what he believes to be the role of a “good” Christian and finds himself in some hilarious situations.